Dr Jan-Michael Mewes

 Old website/blog.

-Charge-Transfer States, TADF and INVEST, OLED, State-Specific DFT, Solvent Models
+Charge-Transfer States, TADF & INVEST, OLEDs, State-Specific DFT, Solvent Models

-I am interested in charge-transfer (CT) states and how to model them accurately, including the molecular environment.
+I am interested in charge-transfer (CT) states and how to model them accurately in complex molecular environments.
 CT states are crucial in (nature’s) photochemistry as well as in important technologies (e.g. OPV and OLED).

-To improve the tools for this task, I develop state-specific ΔDFT (also ΔSCF or ΔUKS) approaches into a powerful alternative that combines the speed of TD-DFT with the accuracy of wave-function theory (CC2/ADC(2)).
-Below are a few showcases for TADF and INVEST emitters below.
+I develop state-specific ΔDFT (often ΔSCF) approaches into a powerful alternative that combines the speed of TD-DFT with the accuracy of wave-function theory (CC2/ADC(2)).
+Below are a few showcases for TADF and INVEST emitters:

 Recent and important articles:

-Applying and Developing DFT: “3c” Composite Methods, SQM and FF Approaches, Dispersion
+Applying and Developing DFT: “3c” Composite & Semi-Empirical Methods, Force Fields & Dispersion

-I teach and develop density functional theory: The most efficient electronic-structure method out there.
+I teach and develop density functional theory (DFT): to combine robustness and efficiency.
 The projects focus on the interface between molecular and periodic systems, on efficient composite (3c)-methods, London dispersion, and on best practices for standard DFT calculations.
-Recently, the modeling of lanthanide complexes moved into the focus.
+Recently, the modeling of lanthanide complexes moved into focus.

 Recent and important articles:

-Periodic Trends and Relativistic Effects in the Phase Transitions and Band Gaps of (Super) Heavy Elements
+Periodic Trends & Relativistic Effects in the Bulk Properties of the Heaviest Elements

 A hobby of mine is to study periodic trends of the bulk properties, their (dis)continuity in the heaviest (main group) elements, and how this relates to relativistic effects.
 For these studies, I use and develop first-principles free-energy methods, such as λ-scaled DFT, thermodynamic integration, and perturbation theory.